eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 [Joe's hardware roundup](https://github.com/jclapis/rocketpool.github.io/blob/main/src/guides/local/hardware.md) has additional build ideas.

-On SSD size, 2TB is conservative and assumes you are running an execution client as well, which currently takes about 500 GiB and keeps growing.
+On SSD size, 2TB is conservative and assumes you are running an execution client as well, which currently takes about 500-700 GiB initially depending on client chosen and keeps growing.
 The consensus client db is expected to be far smaller, though exact figures won't be seen until the merge with Ethereum PoW is complete.